meveo-org/meveo/meveo-admin/ejbs/src/main/java/org/meveo/service/technicalservice/endpoint/README.md

 ### GET Synchronous endpoint

-We should first call the creation rest service with JSON:
+We should first call the creation rest service `POST on /endpoint` with JSON:

 ```
 {